 - expenditure on buildings and gardens;

 - provision of certain goods and services such as printing of programmes or tickets, offering airline tickets, etc.

-However, the 21.5% VAT charge on visits by foreign performing artists to Ireland continues to be burdensome for festivals and other organisations, as well as discouraging North / South exchange, since the same tax does not apply in the UK.
+The 21.5% VAT charge on visits by foreign performing artists to Ireland continues to be burdensome for festivals and other organisations, as well as discouraging exchange between North and South, as the same tax does not apply in the UK.